Abanoub-A-Girgis/Udacity-Front-End-Professional-Project-1/README.md

 The project was to build a multi-section landing page with dynamically updating navigation menu based on the amount of content that is added to the page

-THe Project usses CSS Javascriot and HTML
+The Project uses CSS, Javascript and HTML to achieve the effect.